 Over the course of 30 episodes I have spied familiar British actors, always excellent in their roles.
 However, if pressed, I would have to say tetchy food-obsessed Grumio is my favourite character.
 Actor Ryan Sampson undergoes a complete change to play the role.
 It’s worth watching the show for his subtle underplaying of Grumio’s antics, especially the snail racing and chicken episodes.

 Here are the stats if you want to track it down––

 Producers: Tom Basden, Caroline Leddy, Sam Leifer, Teddy Leifer

 Distributor: Universal Pictures

-ADDENDUM: I suggest that if you decide to view ‘Plebs’ on DVD, make sure you leave your prim, prissy, more formal self outside in the garden sipping tea.
+ADDENDUM: Should you decide to view ‘Plebs’ on DVD, remember it’s NOT suitable for children.
+If you are a sensitive type, I suggest you leave your prim, more formal self outside in the garden sipping tea.

 ♥ Gretchen Bernet-Ward